CalGreen for commercial buildings requires the services of a CalGreen specialist. Unfortunately for building owners, this rarely happens.

 I’m not sure what the AIA had in mind when they created this checklist.
 They may have thought they were making it easy for architects to incorporate CalGreen into their projects.
 Unfortunately, the AIA checklist misses the mark on every level.

 Not Project Specific: The checklist includes mixed occupancies, phased projects, school (DSA) projects, requirements for multi-tenant buildings, commercial kitchen requirements, commissioning requirements (only applicable to buildings over 10,000 square feet) and requirements for supermarkets.
-Since there will never be a project with all the above applications – the AIA checklist is not applicable to ANY PROJECT IN THE STATE OF CALIFORNIA!

 Not in Compliance with Local Jurisdictions: Most building departments in the state have developed their own version of the CalGreen checklist.
 Most of these have adopted amendments to the state code which over-rides the state code.
 It’s true – the CalGreen Code, unlike the other state building codes, allows local jurisdictions to change the code at will.
 This means many local checklists drop, or add, any number of state code requirements.
 As a result, submitting the AIA checklist is not acceptable in most jurisdictions in the state!

 Many building permits are submitted by copying and pasting the building department’s checklist into the permit plans, and checking every box.
 While this is a step up from using the AIA checklist, it is still not adequate.
 This practice shows a lack of due diligence, at best.
 At worst, it will cost the building owner time and money.